tomhollander/TeslaAuth/README.md

 Anybody can use the API without registration, using a well-known Client ID coded into the TeslaAuth library.
 While this API is easiest to use, Tesla have announced it will stop working at some point in the future.

-To use the Owner API, you can initialise a `TeslaAuth` instance using only the `userAgent` parameter, ignoring the other parameters.
+To use the Owner API, you can initialise a `TeslaAuth` instance with the simple constructor (2 optional parameters).

 ## Fleet API Authentication